srcbookdev/srcbook/CONTRIBUTING.md

 - Node 18+
 - pnpm 9.5+

-Note: if you switch node versions during development, you may need to rebuild with `pnpm rebuild -r` due to the `better-sqlite3` native bindings.
+> [!NOTE]

-### Development
+> If you switch node versions during development, you may need to rebuild with `pnpm rebuild -r` due to the `better-sqlite3` native bindings.

 First, make sure to install dependencies: